microsoft/vscode-docs/docs/remote/containers.md

 - [Use Docker or Kubernetes](#working-with-docker-or-kubernetes-from-inside-a-container) from inside a dev container to build and deploy your app.
 - [Attach to an already running container](#attaching-to-running-containers).

-The [vscode-dev-containers repository](http://aka.ms/vscode-dev-containers) can also be a good starting resource for adapting for examples of adapting `devcontainer.json` to different scenarios.
+The [vscode-dev-containers repository](http://aka.ms/vscode-dev-containers) is a good starting resource for examples of adapting `devcontainer.json` to different scenarios.
 From here, you can [alter your configuration](#in-depth-setting-up-a-folder-to-run-in-a-container) to install additional tools like Git in the container, automatically install extensions, expose additional ports, set runtime arguments, reuse or [extend your existing Docker Compose setup](https://aka.ms/vscode-remote/containers/docker-compose/extend), and more.

 Finally, if nothing here meets your needs, you can also spin up containers in any way you see fit and [attach to a running container](#attaching-to-running-containers).